-Notice of the public hearing, including a project description, was mailed to the 92 property owners within 300 feet of the subject property and a Public Notice was published in The Sheet on January 29th and February 5th.
+A notice of the continued public hearing, including a project description, was mailed to the 92 property owners within 300 feet of the subject property and a Public Notice was published in The Sheet on February 19th and 26th.
 The notice is included as Attachment 3.

-At the time that the staff report was published, staff has received comments from six members of the public.
+Prior to the initial public hearing on February 9th, 11 members of the public provided comments on the proposed project and a signed petition was provided to the Commissioners.
+At the public hearing eight members of the public provided comments.
+At the time this staff report was published, staff has received comments from one members of the public.
 The comments are included in Attachment 4 and are discussed below.

--Comments were received that units 20-25 are located too close to San Joaquin Villas.
+- Comments were received that units 20-25 are located too close to San Joaquin Villas.